-The packed hours of catching up with friends and family over Christmas are now drifting far away behind us but with them go the rest, the relaxation and the days off in front of the fire with no work emails to check up on, minimal chores to look after, and less day-to-day must-dos to keep us frazzled from dawn to dusk.
+The packed hours of catching up with friends and family over Christmas are now drifting far away behind us, but with them go the rest, the relaxation, the days off in front of the fire with no work emails to check up on, the minimal chores to look after, and the less day-to-day must-dos that keep us frazzled from dawn to dusk.

 Creating mindfulness exercises around 52 Irish proverbs, one for every week of the year, each one speaks to the various stresses and worries of modern life and uses the proverb to engage in the ways we combat and overcome them through mindfulness.